21 August 2025

-The Parliamentary Budget Office has compiled a list of unlegislated budget measures for the 47th Parliament from information provided by the relevant Commonwealth entities.
+The Parliamentary Budget Office has compiled a list of unlegislated budget measures from information provided by relevant Commonwealth entities.

-Table 2 includes measures that were listed at the previous release of the Unlegislated Measures tracker on 13 August 2024, but are no longer included.
+Table 2 includes measures that were listed at the previous release of the Unlegislated measures tracker on 19 February 2025, but have now been removed.
+Measures are removed when Commonwealth entities advise that a change in legislation is no longer required (e.g. legislation has been passed).

 An 'unlegislated measure' is a policy that has been announced by the Government and included in a budget or mid-year update, but is not yet fully legislated by the Parliament.
-The costs of, or savings from, measures in the budget cannot be realised until the relevant legislation is passed.
+The full costs of or full savings from such measures cannot be realised until the relevant legislation is passed.

-For example, suppose that in the budget the Government proposes saving money by changing access to a legislated spending program.
-This budget proposal would be classified as an 'unlegislated measure' if Parliament needs to change the law to give effect to the decision, but has not yet done so.
-The savings from this measure are still included in the budget estimates but would not be realised until the legislation has passed.
+For example, if a budget measure includes saving money, but this requires changes to legislation, it would be classified as an 'unlegislated measure' until Parliament has passed the legislation to give effect to the decision.
+The savings from this measure are still included in the budget estimates but may not be realised until the legislation has passed.
 In some circumstances, if legislation has not passed, the Government may choose to change the policy and adjust the budget estimates accordingly.

-This list is limited to measures that would have a significant impact on the underlying cash balance (UCB), defined here as $50 million or more over the forward estimates.
+The unlegislated measures list at Table 1 is limited to measures that would have a significant impact on the underlying cash balance (UCB), defined here as $50 million or more over the forward estimates.

 This list does not include measures which only require appropriation bills or the passage of amendments to Financial Framework (Supplementary Powers) Regulations 1997 - Schedule 1AB.
 Measures listed as 'unlegislated’ may have a planned commencement date in the future.

-Some budget measures are made up of multiple components, which may each require different legislative changes to proceed.
-In cases where some components of a measure have had required legislation passed and some have not, that measure has been labelled as 'Partially legislated'.
-See the associated footnotes for more information, including on the components which remained unlegislated at the relevant point in time.
+Some budget measures have multiple components that may each require different legislative changes to proceed.
+In cases where some components of a measure have had required legislation passed and some have not, such measures are labelled as 'Partially legislated'.

 ($m)